Skip to main content

 Specify:

-• <security_group> — ID or security group name, can be viewed using the command openstack security group list.
-If you do not assign a group, all port traffic will be blocked;
+• <security_group> — The ID or name of the security group can be viewed with the command openstack security group list;

-• <port> — ID or port name, can be viewed with the command openstack port list.
+• <port> — The port ID or name can be viewed with the command openstack port list.

 Turn off network traffic filtering